 New and emerging technologies are regularly examined regarding their educational purpose and corresponding risk.
 New technologies are evaluated before being used in school.

-Children are to be involved in the monitoring and evaluation of emerging technologies (including apps) through regular 'open floor' sessions involving individual classes and the e-safeguarding officer.
+Children are to be involved in the monitoring and evaluation of emerging technologies (including apps) through regular 'open floor' sessions involving individual classes and the Designated Safeguarding Leader.

 MOBILE AND PERSONAL DEVICES

 Pupils